 Spam, and non-spam messages from

-Connect to the server via SSH.
+Log into the server via SSH.

-# sa-learn --spam /var/qmail/mailnames/example.com/spam/Maildir/.Spam/cur/
+# sa-learn --spam /var/qmail/mailnames/example.com/johndoe/Maildir/.Spam/cur/

-# cp /root/.spamassassin/* /var/qmail/mailnames/example.com/spam/.spamassassin/
+# cp /root/.spamassassin/* /var/qmail/mailnames/example.com/johndoe/.spamassassin/

-# chown -R popuser:popuser /var/qmail/mailnames/example.com/spam/.spamassassin/*
+# chown -R popuser:popuser /var/qmail/mailnames/example.com/johndoe/.spamassassin/*

 Note: after the steps above the antispam database will be applied to firstname.lastname@example.org mailbox.